anurag-krmkr/flantic-docs/README.md

 {% endembed %}

 {% hint style="info" %}
-The default prefix for Apollo is `a!`.
-To change it, use the `a!prefix set` command.
+The default prefix for Flantic is `?`.
+To change it, use the `?prefix` command.
 {% endhint %}